tokenized/tokenized-sdk-example-react/README.md

 - `balance`: Quantity of the asset held in this vault
 - `reserved`: Quantity of balance reserved for pending transactions
 - `authorizedQuantity`: Total quantity of asset in existence
-- `individualFaceValue`: The value of one “unit” of the asset
+- `unitValue`: The value of one “unit” of the asset
 - `issuedLiability`: For the entity’s own assets: the quantity issued to others
 - `value`: The quantity of the asset issued to this vault